telerik/blazor-docs/knowledge-base/tilelayout-nested-instances.md

 ## Description

 I have nested TileLayout components and I want both instances to be resizable and reorderable.
-The problem is that when I enable these features, the TileLayout does not behave well - for example, the reorder in the child component will also reorder the parent component with the same order.
+The problem is that when I enable these features, the TileLayout does not behave well&mdash;for example, the reorder in the child component will also reorder the parent component with the same order.

 This KB article answers the following questions:
 - How can I enable resizing for nested TileLayout components without affecting the parent component?